If you’re an indie author, you’re also in the business of book marketing. Did you know that?

 - Don’t assume Amazon’s recommendations (such as those from the above screenshot) are the exact right ones for your book.
 We’ll go over that in a minute.

-- As you see Amazon’s suggestions, be sure to visit those pages to see what kind of books are in the results AND what their sales rank is.
+- As you see Amazon’s suggestions, be sure to visit those pages to see what kind of books are in the results AND their sales rank.
 If you are using a keyword string with a very high sales rank, it means that not a lot of people are actually searching on that particular string.
 (Again, remember here, the lower the number, the better.
 A book ranking 15,000 is performing much better than a book ranking 1,500,000.)

 - The other thing to be careful of is if there are a lot of free books cluttering the first page of this keyword string search.
 When you look at “suspense mystery books” you’ll see lots of books on free promotion; these will always top the list.
 Ignore their rank, because it doesn’t give you an accurate idea of how this string of Amazon keywords is actually performing.
 Instead keep going down the list until you find a book that isn’t on a pricing promo.